kpj/gene_map/README.md

   Map gene ids between various formats.

 Options:
-  -i, --input TEXT   If it exists, treated as file with newline-separated gene
+  -i, --input TEXT   If it exists, treated as file with whitespace-separated
-                     ids.
-Otherwise treated as a gene id itself.  [required] --from TEXT        Source ID type.  [required]
+                     gene ids.
+Otherwise treated as a gene id itself.
+                     [required]
+  --from TEXT        Source ID type.  [required]
   --to TEXT          Target ID type.  [required]
   -o, --output TEXT  CSV-file to save result to.